utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

   - Click the checkbox.
   - You could change the fill color, but the default grey is a good choice.

-This make it easy for readers to discern the line and give an indication that there is value underneath it (that we are counting the number of animals.)
+This makes it easy for readers to discern the line and give an indication that there is value underneath it (that we are counting the number of animals.)

 ![Monthly trends](img/dw-monthly-example.png)